ondrejhonus/vege-dreams/content/posts/pasta/pomodoro/index.md

 categories: ["Pasta"]
 ---

-Pasta Pomodoro is a simple and classic Italian dish.
-It features a fresh tomato sauce that is light yet flavorful, perfect for a quick and satisfying meal.
-Garnish with fresh basil and Parmesan cheese for an authentic touch.
+This is a very simple pasta recipe.
+It's easy, comforting, and always hits the spot.
+I usually make it with penne instead of spaghetti because I love penne lol.
+I call this my fancy depression meal.

 <div class="recipe" id="recipe">
 Prep time: 10 minutes

 Cooking time: 15 minutes

-### Ingredients for 2 servings
+### Ingredients
-- [ ] 200g spaghetti or your favorite pasta
+- [ ] A portion of pasta
-- [ ] 2 tablespoons olive oil
 - [ ] 2 cloves garlic, minced
+- [ ] Small red onion, diced
-- [ ] 400g fresh tomatoes, diced (or canned tomatoes)
+- [ ] Fresh tomatoes, diced (or canned tomatoes)
 - [ ] Salt and pepper to taste
+- [ ] Grated Parmiggiano Reggiano (NOT VEGETARIAN!!!)

+#### Optional Ingredients
+- [ ] Diced carrots
+- [ ] Diced bell pepper
-- [ ] Fresh basil leaves, for garnish
+- [ ] A squeeze of lemon juice
-- [ ] Grated Parmesan cheese, for serving
+- [ ] Mozarella

 ### Steps
-1. Cook the pasta in salted boiling water according to package instructions.
-Reserve 1/2 cup of pasta water before draining.
+1. Bring a pot of salted water to a boil and cook the pasta according to the package instructions.
-2. Heat olive oil in a pan over medium heat.
-Add minced garlic and sauté until fragrant.
+2. While the pasta cooks, heat a bit of olive oil in a pan.
+3. Add the minced garlic and diced red onion to the pan.
+4. If using, add the diced carrots and bell pepper shortly after the onion and garlic.
+Cook until softened.
-3. Add the diced tomatoes to the pan and cook until they break down into a sauce, about 10 minutes.
-Season with salt and pepper.
+5. Stir in the diced fresh tomatoes (or canned tomatoes).
+Let it simmer for a few minutes until the tomatoes break down into a sauce.
-4. Toss the cooked pasta with the tomato sauce, adding reserved pasta water as needed to adjust the consistency.
-5. Serve immediately, garnished with fresh basil leaves and grated Parmesan cheese.
+6. Season the sauce with salt and pepper to taste.
+If desired, add a squeeze of lemon juice for brightness.
+7. Add the cooked pasta to the pan with the sauce.
+Mix it all together.
+8. Serve hot, topped with grated Parmiggiano Reggiano and optional mozzarella if desired.

 </div>